kinnay/ninty/README.md

-# ninty
+# Nintendo extensions
 C++ extension with functions for which python is too slow

-To install this, simply run `python setup.py install`.
+To install this, run `pip3 install ninty`.